 TE670 Teacher Research and Inquiry (3.00 cr.)
-Investigates aspects of action research including choosing a topic to study, examining ethical issues, planning and implementing methodologies, conducting a lit.

-ing a topic to study, examining ethical issues, planning and implementing methodologies, conducting a literature review, becoming a reflective practitioner, and analyzing data.
+Corequisite: TE648 or TE649 or TE650 or TE651 or TE652 or TE679 or TE683 or TE684.
+Investigates aspects of action research including choosing a topic to study, examining ethical issues, planning and implementing methodologies, conducting a literature review, becoming a reflective practitioner, and analyzing data.